Miscellaneous Pictures

 Penistone from Royd Moor

-Top picture looks towards Penistone, with the viaduct clearly visible.
-Centre view is the tv tower of Emley Moor, with Ingbirchworth in the foreground.
-On the right is a view towards Scout Dike reservoir, showing the block of executive houses which were built there a couple of years ago.
+Top view is the tv tower of Emley Moor, with Ingbirchworth in the foreground.
+The middle picture looks towards Penistone, with the viaduct clearly visible.
+Bottom-left is a view towards Scout Dike reservoir, showing the block of executive houses which were built there a couple of years ago.
 The remaining views are, of course, the wind turbines of Royd Moor.
-Just down the road is a rough patch of ground which is very popular with bilberry-pickers each September.
+Just down the road is a rough patch of ground which is very popular with bilberry-pickers each August.

 Back Top Home